QuantEcon/lecture-source-jl/style.md

 @show val == nothing;
 ```
 - **Use similar patterns with the Optim and other libraries**
+  - Although there is (currently) an inconsistency in the usage of the minimum and maximum in Optim.
 ```julia
 # GOOD: make it easier to use, even if there are a few method merge warnings
 using Optim